CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide.md

 `remitem <STEAMID>`

-Now, this will remove the items from a chest the player is standing on.
-That's good!
-However, if we want to _react_ to something happening, we must find a way to output something into the log.
-This is where the command `w2l` will come in handy. `w2l` allows you to **w**rite to **l**og, it even lets you log the output of a command.
+Now, this will log the removed items from the chest the player is standing on.

-`w2l command "remitem <STEAMID>"`

-If you execute this command (substituting \<STEAMID\> with a valid Steam ID of course), you will now see that the output is actually written to your logs.
-This might seem insignificant now, but will be very useful later when designing the hook.

 ## The command to execute

 To allow the player to trigger this feature, we will let them execute a chat command.
 To configure this, we'll make use of [custom commands](/en/CSMM/custom-commands.html).
 We are providing the command a variable `${player.steamId}`, this of course translates into the steam ID of the player who executed the command.
 CSMM supports lots of special variables you can use in your commands.

-`w2l command "remitem ${player.steamId}"`
+`remitem ${player.steamId}`

 So far so good, but seasoned 7D2D admins may notice something important.
 This command is currently exploitable!
 However, not to worry, let's think this through.